MattyS7473/ShinyHuntingCounter/README.md

 Sometime around April 2020, my friend showed me a spreadsheet of every Shiny Pokémon he managed to find incluing the methods and the amount of encounters it took, whenever it was applicable.
 I decided to do that aswell so I documented every Shiny I encountered in as far back as I remember.
 However, I never really kept track of how much encounters it took.
-This was made apparent when almost all of the entries for the "encounters" section that were applicable were "Can't Remember".
+This was made apparent when almost all of the entries for the "Encounters" section that were applicable were "Can't Remember".

 I made this program because I wanted to encourage myself to keep track of the encounters.
 Having a program that I made myself should help me want to use it and, in this case, keep track of encounters.
-Additionally, this program keeps track of extra data such as the encounter method, and the pokemon's name that would help when remembering what to put on the spreadsheet.
+Additionally, this program keeps track of extra data such as the encounter method, and the Pokémon's name that would help when remembering what to put on the spreadsheet.